 It was a day of celebration, music, dancing, village fundraising, and also a time to honor the top students from each academic level.
-As was evidenced the day of the celebration, the new classrooms have already become a vital part of the village.
+As was evidenced on the day of the celebration, the new classrooms have already become a vital part of the village.
 Hundreds traveled a great distance on foot to attend the opening celebration, many of whom took refuge in the classrooms overnight due to a great thunderstorm and downpour that made travel to their homes very difficult, if not impossible.
 (Note: Rain during a celebration is considered a blessing in Uganda.)

 Learn how to make a huge difference in a Mubaku Village child’s life by sponsoring a year of schooling for just $50

 There is so much more to do!
-We need more classrooms, more school supplies, more teachers, dorms, housing for teachers, a kitchen for the school and much more.
+We need more classrooms, more school supplies, more teachers, dorms, housing for teachers, a kitchen for the school, and much more.

 The school has come a long way!

 The children with the highest grades were honored during the dedication.
 The parents were so excited that they danced up with their kids — such joy.

 There was so much dancing at the dedication.
 It was interesting how this dance started with just one woman singing, and then drums were added.
 Then people started joining in.
 It was so fun!